 Playing FieldsWith more than 300 acres of property, the Academy has plenty of space for playing fields and other outdoor facilities.
 The athletic department maintains 10 grass fields for baseball, field hockey, football, boys’ and girls’ lacrosse, boys’ and girls’ soccer, and softball as well as Regents' Field, a synthetic-turf surface for field hockey and lacrosse which opened in 2009.

-The varsity baseball field, adjacent to Nolde Gymnasium and the Lloyd Aquatic Center, includes covered dugouts and warm-up areas, as well as a large inning-by-inning scoreboard.
+Cannon Field, the varsity baseball field, is adjacent to Nolde Gymnasium and the Lloyd Aquatic Center.
+It includes covered dugouts and warm-up areas, as well as a large inning-by-inning scoreboard.
 The field honors Phil Cannon ’46, a former Mercersburg baseball player and Korean War veteran.

 Steiger Field is home to the boys’ varsity soccer team and named in honor of Thomas B. Steiger ’35, Mercersburg’s varsity soccer coach from 1948 to 1975.

 Regents’ FieldMercersburg’s synthetic-turf playing field opened in 2009 for use by the school’s field hockey, girls’ lacrosse, and girls’ and boys’ soccer teams.
 The field’s official name, Regents’ Field, commemorates the school’s volunteer leaders—most importantly, the women and men of the Mercersburg Board of Regents who served at the turn of the 21st century, as requested by the donor.